Adding and removing shaper repeatedly causing interface crash

 This managed to kill WAN in 3-4 cycles on any box I tried.
 PPPoE with DHCP, cable modem with fixed IP, ... does not matter.
 (Probably "works" with other interfaces as well)

-#1 Updated by Jeroen Roovers almost 5 years ago
+#1 Updated by Jeroen Roovers over 5 years ago

 About a month ago I tried to set up a shaper on the LAN interface and got a similar result.
 The web interface was blocked, no traffic flowed on the LAN interface but the other interfaces continued to work properly.